 It is the policy of Northwest Local Board of Education not to discriminate on the basis of sex in its education program or employment policy and procedures as required by title IX of the Educational Amendments of 1972.

 Any questions or inquires about Title IX should be directed to the Title IX Coordinator, Debora Clark, Director of Instruction, 2309 Locust Street, S, Canal Fulton, OH 44614 Phone - 330-854-2291.

 Positive Behavioral Interventions and Supports (PBIS)

 The District implements PBIS on a system-wide basis.
 The Board directs the Superintendent/designee to develop a PBIS system that is consistent with the components set forth in the State Board of Education’s (SBOE) policy on positive behavior interventions and supports.
 The District encourages family involvement as an integral part of its PBIS system.
 A copy of the district's policy is located at the bottom of this page.
-Questions regarding the policy should be directed to Victoria Hessey, Director of Special Service, 2309 Locust St., S, Canal Fulton, OH.
+Questions regarding the policy should be directed to Office of Superintendent, 2309 Locust St., S, Canal Fulton, OH.
 Phone - (330) 854-2292